dlustre/babel-plugin-thy-script/README.md

 ## Does this exist in (insert coding language)?

-Alas, a plugin such as this for another language is unbeknownst to me.
+Alas, there is none yet!

 ## License